mandy0207/MagnetoAutomation/readme.md

 ▶️ Running the Tests
 Execute the following command in terminal or command prompt:

+2. Navigate to the root project directory: cd your-repo-name

 ## Command to run test suite
  ```bash
 mvn test -PMagnetoParallel -DbrowserName=chrome